 Unless earlier terminated pursuant to the terms of their employment agreements with Sterling, the term of the new employment agreements will extend from completion of the merger until the following dates: for Messrs.
-Moyer, Sposito, Lefever and Ginder, the third anniversary of the completion of the merger; for Mr. Clabaugh, the second anniversary of the completion of the merger; for Mr. Scovil, N. Phillips and Ms. Prine, the first anniversary of the completion of the merger.
-There is the employment agreements with PNC, these executive officers are entitled to the following: (i) an annual base salary at a rate of not less than the amount set forth below, (ii) an annual bonus with a target amount as set forth below (subject to achievement of PNC's and the executive's performance targets, except with respect to Mr. Lima, Ms. Phillips and Ms. Prine) and in an amount equal to at least the guaranteed minimum bonus amount set forth below, (ii) benefits generally available to similarly situated employees of PNC, (iv) with respect to Messrs.
-Moyer, Sposito, Lefever and Ginder, a grant of restricted to date of the completion of the merger equal to the amount set forth below wich will be payable on the 1st payroll date following the later of the completion of the merger, or January 2, 2008, and (vi) a stay bonus equal to the amounts and payable at the times, set forth below.
+Moyer, Sposito, Lefever and Ginder, the third anniversary of the completion of the merger; for Mr. Clabaugh, the second anniversary of the completion of the merger; and for Mr. Lima, Ms. Phillips and Ms. Prime, the first anniversary of the completion of the merger.
+Under the terms of the employment agreements with PNC, these executive officers are entitled to the following: (i) an annual base salary at a rate of not less than the amount set forth below, (ii) an annual bonus with a target amount as set forth below (subject to achievement of PNC's and the executive's performance targets, except with respect to Mr. Lima, Ms. Phillips and Ms. Prime) and in an amount equal to at least the guaranteed minimum bonus amounts et forth below, (iii) benefits generally available to similarly situated employees of PNC, (iv) with respect to Messrs.
+Moyer, Sposito, Lefever and Ginder, a grant of restricted stock on the date of the completion of the merger equal to the amount set forth below divided by the average of the reported high and low trading prices on the NYSE for a share of PNC common stock on the date of grant, (v) a restrictive covenant payment equal to the amount set forth below.